 - Age discrimination – terminating or treating an employee harshly due of their age.
 Once a worker reaches the age of 40, they are protected by the Age Discrimination in Employment Act of 1967.

-Contact an Inland Empire Employment Lawyer for a Free Case Review:
+Contact Southern California Employment Lawyers for a Free Case Review:

 Fernandez & Lauby LLP has been helping clients with employment issues for more than 20 years.
 We are experienced litigators and skilled negotiators and we care deeply about our clients and our cases.
 Many cases are accepted on a contingency fee basis, which means that no fees are due unless we resolve the case favorably via settlement, judgment, court award or verdict.
 We offer a complimentary case review to assess your situation and review viable legal solutions.
 To schedule your free consultation, call Fernandez & Lauby LLP at 888-959-8508.